mikeplis/mplis.github.io/_drafts/dynasty-retrospective-rdfl-rebuild.md

 TE - Graham, Clay, Lewis

-Well, went you get to choose the 11th best abandoned team, this is what you get.
+Well, went you get to choose the 11th-best abandoned team, this is what you get.
 It wasn't pretty, but there were some pieces to work with.
 At the time, Graham was a top-10 startup pick [according to DLF](http://dynastyleaguefootball.com/rankings/adp-february-2014/).
 Matt Ryan was the QB9, Cruz was the WR20, and Lynch was the RB11.
 I definitely didn't think there was enough to make a run with this team, so I committed to a rebuild early on.

 2014 Offseason
 ---